 Lower than average proprioception

-Proprioception is the ability to perceive how your body parts are moving in relation to one and other.
+Proprioception is the ability to perceive how your body parts are moving in relation to one and another.
 It also helps you perceive where your body will end up in a state of motion.

-What’s clear from training in the rear elbow strike to face is that the volunteers found it challenging to aim the strike at the nose.
+What’s clear from training in the rear elbow strike to face technique is that the volunteers found it challenging to aim the strike at the nose.
 This was likely due to poor intuitive perception in movement.

 So, as a beginner, it takes much longer to get the intuitive feel and accuracy of executing a technique.
 The skill of proprioception comes into play after training for a much longer time.

-Bottomline: How long does it take to learn a martial art with basic proficiency?
+Bottom line: How long does it take to learn a martial art with basic proficiency?

 29 hours on average.

 However, being complacent in training will make you lose your competency very quickly.
-Also, it will take longer to be accurate at striking, as it involves an intuitive understanding of movement.
+Also, it will take longer to be accurate at striking, as it involves an intuitive understanding of combat movement.

 If you are interested instead in how long it takes to get a black belt, read this.
-That was the first part in this seriesabout martial arts mastery and proficiency.
+That was the first part in this series about martial arts mastery and proficiency.